Gülnezer Bextiyar: Early life and education

-Gulnazar was born on 2 May 1992 in Ürümqi, Xinjiang, China.
+Gülnezer was born on 2 May 1992 in Ürümqi, Xinjiang, China and is of Uyghur ethnicity.
 She attended Xinjiang Arts University, majoring in dancing when she was young.
 At the age of 16, she participated in a modeling contest where she took home the award for the "Most Photogenic".
-Gulnazar auditioned for the Beijing Film Academy in 2011.
+Gülnezer auditioned for the Beijing Film Academy in 2011.
 During the audition, her unique appearance received attention and her photos were taken and published online.
 Due to the exposure, she was discovered and signed on by Tangren Media.

 Career

-In 2012, Gulnazar made her acting debut in the television series Xuan-Yuan Sword: Scar of Sky and rose to fame for her role as Yu Xiaoxue.
+In 2012, Gülnezer made her acting debut in the television series Xuan-Yuan Sword: Scar of Sky and rose to fame for her role as Yu Xiaoxue.

-In 2013, Gulnazar made her big-screen debut in the police film Police Story 2013.
+In 2013, Gülnezer made her big-screen debut in the police film Police Story 2013.
 She then starred in comedy film The Breakup Guru and action film Black & White: The Dawn of Justice, and received the Newcomer award at the Golden Phoenix Awards.